This is a preview of the content in our Italian Food Decoder app. Get the app to:

 traditional Christmas biscuits of the south

-The name of these biscuits is derived from the mosto cotto (must) traditionally used to sweeten them, although today most bakers use honey.
-They are popular in the south, although each region has a very distinct recipe.
+These pretty biscuits are named after the mosto cotto (must) traditionally used to sweeten them, although today most bakers use honey.
+They are popular throughout the south, although each region has a very distinct recipe.

-For Christmas in Calabria (where they are also known as mastazzola, mustazzoli or nzudde) they make them in beautiful shapes and decorate them with colourful bits of tin foil.
+For Christmas in Calabria (where they are also known as mastazzola, mustazzoli or nzudde), they make them in beautiful shapes and decorate them with colourful bits of tin foil or colourful candies.
 According to legend they were introduced by the Arabs, and became a speciality of the Dominicans in Soriano Calabro.
-Even so, the story goes that St Francis of Assisi asked for them on his death bed.
+Even so, the story goes that St Francis of Assisi asked for them on his death bed (the horses, topped with burnt sugar, are known as the horses of St Francis).

 Biscotti